dektlong/apigrid-demo-old/README.md

 - Set all variables in config-values.env

+- (temp) modify hub/run-local-api-hub-server.sh with the location of your api-hub-server-###.jar

 - The ingress setup is based on GoDaddy DNS, if you are using a different one, please modify k8sbuilders/install-ingress-controller.sh

 - Update the image locations in all the deployment yamls with your Image Registy info (feel free to contribue a dynamic setup here)